18leij2/Chirp/README.md

     ```shell
     $ npm start
     ```
     > This should automatically open a new tab in the default browser and display the Twitter Clone.
 From this point onwards, calling the `$ npm start` command anytime when in the `frontend` directory should display the React App.
 Any changes made to the source code will be reflected in the App for as long as the command is running.
-To terminate the command, press `ctrl + c` in the command prompt._
+To terminate the command, hit `ctrl+c` in the command prompt.

 ## Contributors
-Jason Lei
+Jason Lei\
-Eric Zhang
+Eric Zhang\
-Daniel Ling
+Daniel Ling\
-Chan Woo Kim
+Chan Woo Kim\
-Ovais Qureshi
+Ovais Qureshi\
 Anvith Bompelly